odileeds/open-data-tips/_techniques/redaction.md

 ---

-Redaction is the technique where certain features of the dataset are removed or made otherwise unreadable (replacing with unrelated dummy data).
+Redaction is the technique where certain features of the dataset are removed or made otherwise unreadable (replacing with inert dummy data).
 This could apply to a field or fields across all records, or removal of complete records.

 ## When might Redaction be valuable?